 The Comprehensive Guide to Driving Tips for New Drivers

 It’s a happy day when you just got a spanking new car and a shining new license, isn’t it?
 Congratulations!
 That is your first step to being more independent in life, being able to travel anywhere, anytime.
 However, great power also comes with great responsibility, too.
-You need to learn how to balance this awesome freedom with safety precautions, because what you decide to do affect the life of those in front of your car and those behind the wheel, too.
+You need to learn how to balance this awesome freedom with safety precautions, because what you decide to do affects the life of those drivers surrounded by you.

 That’s why today we have put together a comprehensive guide to driving tips for beginners who have just gotten into driving.
 Ready?
 Fasten your seatbelt and let’s read on!